bcapptain/Graypot/README.md

 - System administrators monitoring SSH attack patterns
 - Organizations wanting to understand their SSH threat landscape

 Perfect for both quick deployments and long-term monitoring solutions.

+## Graylog Content Pack

+A Graylog Content Pack is provided to help visualize the honeypot data.
+The pack includes:
+- Preconfigured dashboard
+- Stream configuration
+- Search queries

+### Field Name Requirements

+To use the Content Pack, your Graylog Geo IP Location field names must match:
+- `source_ip_country_code`
+- `source_ip_city_name`
+- `source_ip_geolocation`

+If your Graylog instance uses different field names, you'll need to either:
+- Rename your fields to match these names, or
+- Manually adjust the field names in the Dashboard widgets